CarbonAra-CBA/Carbon-Footprint_Calculator/README.md

 This project is WebApp Carbon Calculater.

 # Object
-Calculate Webpages about Eco-Friendly, Net-Zero.
+Calculate Web pages about Eco-Friendly, Net-Zero.

 # Contributor